-This student committee was formed to serve as a liaison with the Chair of the Department and the Assistant Director of Graduate Studies.
+This student committee is a student driven organization that was formed to serve as a liaison with the Chair of the Department and the Assistant Director of Graduate Studies.
 The goals of the committee are to provide feedback and to discuss relevant issues on behalf of the EPI student body.
 The committee consists of representatives from each degree program.
 Members of the committee, with the exception of SM1 students, will serve for a 2-year period.

 Please feel free to bring any concerns that you would like addressed by the Student Advisory Committee to the Chair and Deputy Chair of the Department, the Assistant Director of Graduate Studies or any of the student representatives.
-Students interested in serving on the committee should submit their names to any current SAC member, the Epi Graduate Studies Coordinator or the Assistant Director of Graduate Studies.
+Students interested in serving on the committee should submit their names to any current SAC member or Warisha Amin (wamin@hsph.harvard.edu).